fncbook/fnc/book/leastsq/house.md

 ```{index} orthogonal; matrix
 ```

 To compute an LU factorization, we follow elimination rules to introduce zeros into the lower triangle of the matrix, leaving only the $\mathbf{U}$ factor.
 The row operations are themselves triangular and can be combined into the $\mathbf{L}$ factor.
 For the QR factorization, the game is again to introduce zeros into the lower triangle, but the rules have changed; now the row operations must be done orthogonally.
-Thanks to [the orthogonal matrix theorem](theorem-orthogmatrix), the product of orthogonal operations will also be orthogonal, providing us with the final $\mathbf{Q}$ of the QR.
+Thanks to {prf:ref}`theorem-orthogmatrix`, the product of orthogonal operations will also be orthogonal, providing us with the final $\mathbf{Q}$ of the QR.

 ## Householder reflections